OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/03-servo-h-bridge.md

 ```{r child = '../../shared/wiring-precautions.md'}
 ```

->There is a reason we use the `GND` and `Vcc` pins on the **PWM expansion** instead on the header pins from the Dock.
-If it's connected to the header pins, the motor will feedback voltage to the expansion Dock.
+>There is a reason we use the `GND` and `Vcc` pins on the **PWM Expansion** instead on the header pins from the Dock.
+If it's connected to the header pins, the motor will feedback voltage to the Expansion Dock.
 This can cause a boot-loop or other unpredictable behaviour with the omega.
-The PWM expansion's `Vcc`/`GND` pins have circuit breaking diodes in place to prevent this.
+The PWM Expansion's `Vcc`/`GND` pins have circuit breaking diodes in place to prevent this.